 Become a Trustee

 Are you looking to work in a creative environment, and make a difference to your local community?
-Have you thought about becoming a trustee?

-What are Gladrags' values, vision and mission?
+What are Gladrags' vision and mission?

 What does it mean to be a Gladrags trustee?

-Because we acknowledge the value of life-experience alongside professional skills, we are equally keen to hear about other knowledge and skills that you feel you would contribute.
+Expertise in the following areas are of particular interest: income generation, property, business or marketing; policy and governance; the arts industry; the voluntary sector.
+Because we acknowledge the value of life-experience alongside professional skills, we are equally keen to hear about other knowledge and skills that you feel you could contribute.

 Do you want to find out more?